dancancro/great-big-example-application/README.md

 I've had a peculiarly difficult time making the case to software development educators to provide a single, giant example app for their students akin to what they work on every day for their clients and employers.
+I'm not sure why, but it can be pretty hard to find out exactly how the best in this business [do things](https://gitter.im/angular/angular?at=596d4193f5b3458e3057ea73).
 So here's this attempt at one from unemployed me.
 No NDA needed to see it.

 # How did this great big app happen?

-This application has been constructed by combining small open source demos into one big application.
-It's basically a structure that would have been had all the tutorial experts worked together instead of separately.
+This application is being constructed by combining small open source demos into one big application.
+It's basically the application that would have been had all the tutorial experts worked together instead of separately.
 Coming from different demos, the features of the app are not related to each other and it won't make any sense to have them together but the point is just to demonstrate how things should work technically, so that's okay.
 I took these projects and integrated/restructured/restyled their code according to the following prioritization.